 If you’re a foodie, you’ll LOVE Toledo!
 Even in such a small town, I found a surprising array of food options, from the little bakeries and marzipan stores to cosy tapas joints and excellent fine-dining options.
 It’s no surprise that Toledo was selected as Spain’s Capital of Gastronomy in 2016.
 One thing that really blew me away was the incredible value-for-money at the high end.
 For instance, I had a terrific 8-course dinner at Locum, a beautiful restaurant located in a historic building, for just over €40!

 I also had the great pleasure of tucking into an exquisite 7-course meal at El Carmen de Montesión, a one-star Michelin restaurant just outside Toledo.
 They have menus starting from €27.50 (this includes local wines and mineral water)!

 Typical dishes to look out for in Toledo include ciervo en salsa (venison stew), partridge stew, queso de overjaor (aged sheep’s milk cheese) and carcamusas (slow-cooked pork stew served in a clay dish).

 5. Soak up the enchanting atmosphere

 Toledo is a popular town for tourists but many of them are day-trippers.
 Strolling around Toledo in the evenings once the hordes of tourists have left is an enchanting experience.
 The soft glow of the street lights, picturesque cobblestone streets, centuries-old buildings, cosy restaurants and lively cafés create an irresistibly romantic ambiance.
-It was one of my favourite things to do in Toledo!

 6. Sweeten up!